Nkszk/Pymorph/README.md

 ```
 python3 morph_int.py
 ```
+morph_gauss_l.py and morph_gauss_m.py are using linear combinations and max/minimu of morphological Laplacians, respectively.

 ## Extended moprhological filters
 In module "pymorph", structuring elemebnts are defined by three dimentinal array as